2027 Solar Eclipse Nile Cruise: 5-Day Luxor to Aswan

 Our special cancelation policy for this event:

-25% of the total price to be charged if cancelation takes place between date of booking and the 31st of August 2026.
+25% of the total price to be charged if cancelation takes place between date of booking and the 31st of December 2026.

-50% of the total price to be charged if cancelation takes place between the 1st of September 2026 and the 31th of November 2026.
+50% of the total price to be charged if cancelation takes place between the 1st of January 2027 and the 31th of March 2027.

-75% of the total price to be charged if cancelation takes place between the 1st of December 2026 and the 31th of January 2027.
+75% of the total price to be charged if cancelation takes place between the 1st of April 2027 and the 30th of April 2027.

-100% of the total price to be charged if cancelation takes place at any date after the 31st of March 2027.
+100% of the total price to be charged if cancelation takes place at any date after the 31st of May 2027.

 Deposit and Payment

 50% of the total price to secure your booking, and 50% of the total price to pay on the 1st of March 2027.
+All payments are by cards through secure payment links.

 Travel Insurance

 We don’t provide a travel insurance.
-We recommend to buy it beforehand if you want
+We recommend to buy it beforehand if you want.

 Extra Expenses & Additional Entry Tickets